I began my writing career as a journalist, covering breaking news in genetics, virology, and other fields related to human health.

 And while I’m interested in subjects ranging from cardiology to the environment, I’m captivated by uncovering the mysteries of the human heart.
 In my creative writing, I’m drawn to unraveling family mysteries, exploring how life experience shapes our identity and our choices, and examining the power of human connection.

 My husband and I live in Colorado, at the base of the Rockies.
-We have two dogs, both of which are rescues.
-Max is a golden retriever – Labrador mix, and Baxter is a golden retriever.
+We have two golden retrievers, Baxter and Maggie.

 I was born in Panama to American parents and grew up mostly outside of New York City, where I fell in love with literature, the theatre, and art.
 Reading Willa Cather as a teenager and then often walking past the author’s home in Washington Square Park in lower Manhattan ignited my interest in exploring the world in person and through writing.
 The wide-open vistas and boundless blue skies of Colorado lured me west, where I spent roughly a decade helping corporations launch new products, services, and divisions.